DeSinc/SallyBot/README.md

 Warning: For the average 7B model, it requires a card with at least 6GB of VRAM.
 If you're running on CPU you need at least 6-8GB of ram.

-If you're willing to run on the inferior smaller parameter count models like Pythia-2.8B-deduped or something then it'll work on less RAM/VRAM, but the output is untested and frankly likely to be bad.
+If you're willing to run on the inferior smaller parameter count models like a 7B Q3_K_S model or something then it'll work on less RAM/VRAM, but the output is untested and frankly likely to be bad.

+The current 'meta' is to use GGUF models, which can use up your RAM to load, but offload some of it to your GPU.
+That way you can run models that are slightly bigger than your VRAM and still get decent speeds.

 Download and install [Oobabooga from their repo here](https://github.com/oobabooga/text-generation-webui).
 Their README has information on how to install it, with two methods: 1-click installer and manual.
 I heavily recommend the 1-click installer.